BtoB 4U: 2020–2021: Formation and debut, Kingdom: Legendary War.

-On January 28, 2021, it was officially announced that BtoB 4U would participate in Mnet competition series Kingdom: Legendary War as BtoB, due to the other members serving in the military.
+On January 28, 2021, it was officially announced that BtoB 4U would participate in the Mnet competition series Kingdom: Legendary War as BtoB, due to the other members serving in the military.

 Philanthropy

 On November 23, 2020, BtoB 4U made a donation of 50,000 masks to Seongdong-gu office for essential workers, childcare workers who are playing their role in the field despite the prolonged spreading of COVID-19.
 The group expressed their gratitude, saying, "Due to [Covid-19], both children and teachers must continue to wear masks, so they will use two masks a day."